-The Consortium’s advisory support will launch in early 2021, providing technical assistance to system operators in all partner countries and developing regional peer learning platforms for all system operators in Africa, Asia and Latin America and the Caribbean.
+The G-PST Consortium’s advisory support launched in early 2021, providing technical assistance to system operators in all partner countries and developing regional peer learning platforms for system operators in Africa, Asia, and Latin America.

-- Indonesia’s state-owned electricity provider and Grid System Operator, PLN, is seeking to refurbish its Java-Bali grid control center to modernize grid operations and improve system reliability.
+- Indonesia: Indonesia’s state-owned electricity provider and grid system operator, PLN, is seeking to refurbish its Java-Bali grid control center to modernize grid operations and improve system reliability.
 The G-PST Consortium, in partnership with the Asian Development Bank, is supporting PLN in these efforts by reviewing technical documents and providing critical insights toward the design, procurement, and integration of cutting edge, renewable energy-ready grid management systems.